 Episode 3 - Exploring Violent Volcanoes

 Italian vulcanologist Dario Tedasco was a graduate student on his first field trip to an active volcano in Hawaii.
-As he and his supervisor stood close to a vent to sample the volcanic gases, things suddenly got extremely dangerous…
+As he sampled volcanic gases from a vent he suddenly noticed that a few feet away his supervisor’s legs were surrounded by molten lava…

 Produced by Florian Bohr Photo: Dario Tedasco